 Data scientists with cloud computing experience are no stranger to connecting to a remote server or VM instance.
 Chances are if you are working on a couple of files locally you probably won’t need to enter your terminal, apart from starting an IDE or jupyter notebook.

 In no time you’ll be able to find your way around a terminal blindfolded.
+An absolute lifesaver is to use remote-ssh in visual studio code to connect to your remote server.

 Something I had to learn was server etiquette.
 If you are sharing a server for work likely there is a process or thread limit per user.
 This is to not overload the system and keep it in balance.